 “However, relations with the local community have since improved.
 Communities now report poachers sneaking into the park, rather than encroaching themselves.
 They are now beginning to help the park to protect our ecosystems.

 “To achieve this success, we had to show communities why it was important to protect these areas.
 For example, we explained that you can only attract tourists – and therefore revenue – if you can increase and protect the number of animals and biodiversity in these areas.
 And that some of this revenue could then be used to implement community projects – including building classrooms, and offering secondary school and university scholarships to students.”

-Earlier this year, David achieved his childhood dream and became a Park Ranger for Nkhotakota Wildlife Reserve.
+Earlier this year, David achieved his childhood dream and became a Park Ranger for Nkhotakota Wildlife Reserve, and then Park Manager.
 “In my new role, which is still under African Parks, I have been tasked with managing a protected area with a restored Miombo woodland ecosystem,” he said.
 “Where neighbouring communities are provided with opportunities for enhancing their livelihoods, and stakeholders fully support conservation efforts.